Dexa

 Osteoporosis is a condition of low bone density that reduces bone strength and may result in fractures, physical deformity and/or pain.
 Osteoporosis is a complex, multi-factorial disease that may progress silently over years.
 Early detection and intervention are crucial.

-Dual Energy X-Ray Absorpitometry (DEXA) examinations estimate the amount of bone mineral content in specific areas of the body.
-DEXA examinations measure the amount of x-rays that are absorbed by the bones in your body.
+At UPMC Sports Surgery Clinic, our Dual Energy X-Ray Absorptiometry (DEXA) examinations estimate the amount of bone mineral content in specific areas of the body.
+DEXA examinations measure the amount of X-rays that are absorbed by the bones in your body.
 Two x-ray energies allow the radiologist to tell the difference between bone and soft tissue, giving a very accurate estimation of bone density.
 Often confused with a nuclear medicine bone scan, a bone density scan is faster and does not require a radionuclide injection.
 Bone density tests (DEXA) can also be used to determine if particular medications are improving bone density strength over time.

 It is important that you relax; DEXA scans are comfortable and pain-free.